mattermost/docs/source/manage/telemetry.rst

   - *Group Discovery Diagnostics:* Provides information related to AD/LDAP (Enterprise Edition only) and custom groups (Enterprise and Professional Edition only), including number of unique users in groups, number of groups synchronized to Mattermost, teams and channels associated to groups, teams and channels synchronized with groups, and number of group members.
   - *System Console Menu Discovery Diagnostics:* Clicks on the hamburger menu items of the System Console, including Administrator's Guide, Troubleshooting Forum, Commercial Support, About Mattermost, and clicks on the left-hand side navigation menu items
   - *In Product Notices Diagnostics:* Notices viewed, and the notices on which an action button was clicked.
-  - *Collapsed Reply Threads:* Clicks to reply to a thread, reply using the footer element, filter threads by unread, mark as read, access to global threads section.
+  - *Threaded discussions:* Clicks to reply to a thread, reply using the footer element, filter threads by unread, mark as read, access to global threads section.

 Playbooks telemetry
 --------------------